 Socar is chief executive officer of Elegant Estates by Auction LLC, a local boutique real estate firm.
 She is the immediate past president of the Ballet Austin Guild and has been involved in dance since she was a young girl.
 Both her daughters Guiny and Bella trained with the Ballet Austin Academy for many years and danced in The Nutcracker in various roles.
 She spends most of her spare time volunteering at Ballet Austin, Foundation Communities, and the Austin Board of Realtors.
 As a Past Chairman of the Austin Board of Realtors, she has a keen awareness of the need for dancers and other artists to be able to live where they work.
 She has a passion of the arts and is an advocate for affordable housing!

-Rich Cleary is a Business Director at 3M a Dow 30 Company with annual sales of more than $30 billion.
-Since joining 3M in 1999, Cleary has held leadership roles in sales management, marketing and key account management in multiple business segments ranging from electronics and energy to health care.
+Rich Cleary is the US Business Development Director at Nexans.
+Cleary has held leadership roles in sales management, marketing and key account management in multiple business segments ranging from electronics and energy to health care.
 Cleary holds a Bachelor’s and Master’s Degree in Business Administration from the University of San Francisco.
 Born in Dallas and raised in the San Francisco Bay Area, Cleary is proud to call Austin home since 2005.
 Cleary is a Young Leaders Society Founding Member for United Way for Greater Austin.

 Jeff Coddington is a senior vice president of capital markets and national director of Jones Lang LaSalle (NYSE: JLL), which provides commercial real estate and investment management services worldwide.
 Based in Austin and the San Francisco Bay Area, Jeff assesses, strategizes and executes on the complex commercial real estate requirements of investors, corporations, public entities and non-profit organizations.
 Pleased to have started his real estate career in Austin in 1984, Jeff's clients include Applied Materials, Capital Metropolitan Transportation Authority, Starwood Capital Group, the Thinkery and numerous others.
 Jeff formerly worked with the Austin affiliate of Cushman & Wakefield, another global commercial property services firm, for 20 years.
 Jeff double-majored in Finance and Real Estate at the University of Texas at Austin.